Order by phone:

 If you’re an existing customer, you can request a free upgrade from Virgin.

-For more information on these Hubs, you can read our full Virgin Media router round-up.
+For more information on these Hubs, or a Virgin Hub 5 review?
+You can read our full Virgin Media router round-up.

 Router installation